bds310/bds310.github.io/syllabus.md

 ### Collaboration and Academic Dishonesty

 I encourage (and will sometimes require you) to work with others on homework problems.
 But the work that you submit for the homework and final project must be your individual solution, implemented by you (never directly copied from other students or other sources).
 Rather than copying someone else's work, please ask for help!
+AI-based reference sources should be considered similarly to another student.
+It's OK to consult them for advice but not to copy a solution.
+You should be able to reproduce the work on your own after submitting it.

 ### Statement Regarding Students with Disabilities